Differentiable Contact Dynamics for Stable Object Placement Under Geometric Uncertainties: Experiment

 We implement the policy~\eqref{eqt:oracle-policy} as a heuristic that interpolates from the current robot state $\robotState_{t}$ to the closest goal state in $\goalSet(\geomParam)$.
 We have verified that when $\geomParam = \gtGeomParam$, this policy indeed drives the robot to a goal $\goalState\in\goalSet(\gtGeomParam)$.

-The differentiable simulation does not run in real-time; since our tasks are quasi-static, we pause the estimation and keep the same reference pose when waiting for the next robot action.
-The average computation time per action is $3.36$ seconds.
-We expect a better-implemented differentiable contact simulation to achieve real-time computation.
-Our prototype needs to reload the URDF description every time the geometric parameter is updated (Line~\ref{line:geometry-update} in \algref{alg:geometry-update}).
-Additionally, the speed of the differentiable simulation could be significantly improved.
-For instance, our prototype uses PyTorch's auto-differentiation interface, causing data to be passed between Python and C++ at each simulation step~\cite{pytorch_eager, werling2021fast, yang2024jade}.
-Differentiable contact simulation has already achieved real-time computation in locomotion planning~\cite{le2024fast}; we expect real-time computation to be achievable in estimating geometric uncertainty.
+Our differentiable simulation does not run in real time.
+Since the tasks are quasi-static, we pause estimation and hold the reference pose while waiting for the next robot action.
+Each action takes an average of $3.36$ seconds.
+We expect real-time performance to be achievable with a more optimized implementation.
+Currently, our implementation reloads the URDF each time the geometric parameter is updated (Line~\ref{line:geometry-update} in \algref{alg:geometry-update}); enabling in-memory updates could eliminate this overhead.
+Simulation speed is also limited by reliance on PyTorch’s auto-differentiation, which incurs Python–C++ communication at each step~\cite{pytorch_eager, werling2021fast, yang2024jade}; combining multiple steps per call can reduce this cost.
+Real-time differentiable contact simulation has been demonstrated in locomotion planning~\cite{le2024fast}, and we believe similar performance is feasible for geometric uncertainty estimation.